GabeScott/standard-works-vault/General Conference/2002 October - A Voice of Gladness for Our Children.md

 The divinely inspired programs of the Church and those called to minister to our children can help us.
 My husband and I are grateful for bishops, priesthood and auxiliary leaders, and home and visiting teachers who helped strengthen our family.
 Whether we have children in our own home or not, each of us can play an important part in assisting parents.

 Children are so capable of learning the significant things of the kingdom.
-As we listen to them we can better understand how they are applying what they are learning about the gospel.
+As we listen to them, we can better understand how they are applying what they are learning about the gospel.
 A father explained to his four-year-old daughter that the family had spent most of the day cleaning the house and every room was clean except one.

 “Do you know which room is not clean?” he asked her.